noshower/rspack-react-typescript-template/README.md

 # Rspack Template

-A rspack template for react and typescript, supporting eslintA rspack template for react and typescript, supporting eslint, stylelint, and jest.
+A rspack template for react and typescript, supporting eslintA rspack template for react and typescript, supporting eslint, stylelint, jest and storybook.